quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/Materials-Science-and-Engineering-An-Introduction/msei_part07_3.12_Close-Pack.md

 #### Reflection Rules for Simple Cubic Crystal Structures

-Background context: In simple cubic crystal structures, reflections occur from all planes without any specific restrictions on the indices \(h\), \(k\), and \(l\).
+Background context: In simple cubic crystal structures, reflections occur from all planes without any specific restrictions on the indices $h $, $ k $, and$ l$.
 This leads to a broader set of diffraction peaks compared to BCC and FCC structures.

 ```java
 // Pseudocode to determine which reflections are present in Simple Cubic structure